 Now then, for the 411 on how to do this.
-I think we avoided this in the past because of the heat and the bugs and the small children we would be toting with us.
+I think we avoided this in the past because of the heat, the need to hire a pest removal for the bugs and the small children we would be toting with us.
 We figured we need to push through this this year and try it anyway.
 I’m pretty sure we could have done this in the past and been fine.
 Here’s what you need to do:

 - Arrive by 6pm – The play itself doesn’t begin until 8, but there are things to do beforehand (like The Green Show, crafts, and crowd entertainment).
 You need to get there early if you have any hope of securing a decent seat.

 - Bring blankets and pillows – lawn chairs are optional – We hauled in three blankets and at least 6 pillows in addition to two camping chairs.
 If we didn’t have the chairs we could have moved up to that “blankets only” section.
 I’m thinking next year we’ll bring crazy creek chairs or something so we can sit up there.
 Of the six of us, I’m the only one who used the camping chair the whole show.
 Everyone else got comfy with the blankets and pillows.
 We used one blanket to save the spot in front of the girls from anyone tall sitting there and it worked (shhh, don’t tell on us).